Sunday, 25 March 2012

 “Making a film is like going to war” – Ridley Scott

 I completely agree, creating our thriller opening and preliminarily task was difficult at times because of the amount of effort and commitment to the project(s) - the pressure of trusting and relaying on someone else to turn up on a filming date or completing tasks in time, if not, the amount of work to do it yourself, storyboards, ideas, and camera movement.
-At the beginning of the course, my analyses were weak, but I finally began to improve and increase my skills to produce more detailed analyses, which carefully explained the mise-en-scene with great precision thanks to my developing skills to identify intertextual references and also editing.

-Question 5 - How did you attact/addressyour audience?
+Question 5 - How did you attact/address your audience?

 If you wish to only read my response instead, you can click on the button below which will display the transcript of the above Prezi.
 Simply click the button below and it will display my work.